KwaChristianity and the Martial Arts: Compatible?

 What if a man's wife or children are being attacked?
 Should he simply stand there and do nothing?
 I do not believe that is a Christian response.

-To that end I believe that a Christian should learn how to control an opponent using pain compliance.
+To that end I believe that a Christian should learn how to control an opponent using pain compliance whenever feasible.
 Pain compliance techniques are preferable to techniques which cause severe injury or death.
 This retains the biblical teaching of the sanctity of human life yet permits the defender to effectively protect himself and his loved ones.

 After any confrontation, whether it is physical, verbal or just implied, there is still one more step in self defense: Recovery.
 The psychological and emotional "fallout" due to the stress produced by a confrontation needs to be dealt with properly.
 When you are no longer in physical danger you must then take care of your emotional health.